leios/gpu-handbook/src/content/abstractions.md

     false
     ```
     Here, I have a working AMD GPU, but none of the other vendors will work.
     I omitted a few error messages that appeared on my machine when `using Metal` and `using oneAPI` as not all users will experience those errors.
-They both informed me immediately that my hardware was not supported, so I did not need to run `.functional()` on those packages.
+Both of these packages informed me immediately that my hardware was not supported, so I did not need to run `.functional()` on those packages (but I did anyway for clarity).

     After you have found the appropriate package on your machine, feel free to remove the unnecessary ones with: